 Q. What has been surprising to you about this work?

-These [faith-based] organizations look to the doctrine of discovery, the papal decree that says to send all these explorers out and any land that they touch can be claimed for whatever country they represent.
-That you can take all the riches, that everything you find you can claim for country.
+These [faith-based] organizations look to the doctrine of discovery, the papal decree that says to send all these explorers out and any land that they touch can be claimed for whatever country they represent — that you can take all the riches, that everything you find you can claim for country.

 They recognize the injustice of this and the destruction to the Indigenous people that lived on the lands before Europeans came to it.
 It’s an opportunity to not undo but pay the piper for what happened to the Indigenous people, recognizing the fact that they never got their due for all these hundreds of years.
-And so for them, I think they feel it really is a moral issue and are willing to stick their necks and oftentimes their money and their time out for this.
+And so for them, I think they feel it really is a moral issue and are willing to stick their necks and, oftentimes, their money and their time out for this.

-Q. What advice do you have for other Indigenous advocates who are hoping to make Land Back and similar goals happen in their own communities?
+Q. What advice do you have for other Indigenous advocates who are hoping to make landback and similar goals happen in their own communities?

 A. I think the first thing that I would counsel our people in — and this is a really hard thing for most of them — is to become involved in the community.
-For so long, Native people were not encouraged or welcomed into City Council or school boards or those positions of decision-making for the community.
+For so long, Native people were not encouraged or welcomed into city council or school boards or those positions of decision-making for the community.
 They felt unwelcome.
 They felt racially separated.
-They felt threatened and they didn’t feel heard or recognized.
+They felt threatened, and they didn’t feel heard or recognized.
 And with the rise in Native folks starting to run for these positions, I think has made a really big difference.

 I’m the first Native woman to serve in the Minnesota Senate in history.
 And that’s a sad thing.
 You know, people say, “Oh, hooray, the first, the first!”
 But we have to stop being the first.
 We have to be the second, fourth, eighth, 50th.
 When I was elected to the Minnesota House, there were only two Native women before me that served in the House.
-And so my suggestion would be please start stepping up and serving in ways in your community, not only to show that tribal people are involved in their community, but they also bring such a unique voice to the issues at hand.
+And so my suggestion would be, please, start stepping up and serving in ways in your community, not only to show that tribal people are involved in their community, but they also bring such a unique voice to the issues at hand.
 And it might be hard to speak about those issues, especially when they’re really personal, it might be hard to advocate for your people when you’re outnumbered and historically have been treated so poorly.
-But the more and more of us that get into positions where we can talk about the hardships and the historic trauma that our people have had and work for positive change, I think it will serve all of our communities, Indigenous anywhere, whether it’s South America, Australia, New Zealand, North America, wherever — even the Sami people over in Finland.
+But the more of us that get into positions where we can talk about the hardships and the historic trauma that our people have had and work for positive change, I think it will serve all of our communities, Indigenous anywhere, whether it’s South America, Australia, New Zealand, North America, wherever — even the Sámi people over in Finland.
 But we do have to start showing up, and we do have to start putting ourselves in positions where we can make decisions that are going to be good not just for our own folks, but for all of the communities that we represent or the states that we represent.

 Be present.
 Be vocal.
 Write letters to the editor about important issues and work with your community in ways that are going to build trust and collaboration so when an opportunity to do things like returning land, when there’s a huge opposition, maybe you’re in a position to speak to it or advocate for it or educate people around the issues.
 But we can’t sit back anymore and not participate.
 And the other thing is please participate in elections and know who represents you and are they representing you and your community in the best way?
-And if not, either become that candidate or support candidates that represent your values and your goals in life, not just for today or tomorrow or the next ten years, but like we say, for the next seven generations.
+And if not, either become that candidate or support candidates that represent your values and your goals in life, not just for today or tomorrow or the next 10 years, but like we say, for the next seven generations.

-Q. If all goes well with Land Back efforts, what could happen next?
+Q. If all goes well with landback efforts, what could happen next?

 A. What I would really like to see is the ability for the tribes to manage the lands that they were promised, and that the United States and Minnesota validate and honor the treaties as they were written and then not get in the way or not try to micromanage the tribes when those lands are returned.
 Let them do it through their own, sovereign governments.
 I think we will be a better state for that.
 I think environmentally, we certainly will.
 Especially when we are concerned about mining in Minnesota and the waterways of Minnesota.
 The last thing we want to see is any of those things polluted or destroyed, but also we could see the return to some of the Indigenous lands, the bog lands, the prairie lands, the woodlands, that support the environment in a really good, healthy way.
 Through co-managing or co-stewarding Minnesota will become a healthier place, a happier place, and a place where the racial tensions that have existed — that most people won’t acknowledge — become almost nonexistent.